rajatmodi62/OccludedActionBenchmark/README.md

 <img src="assets/ovis_ucf.gif" alt="Hinton's Islands of agreement" width="600" height="300">
 </div>

 Consists of realistic occluders from YouTubeVIS placed on top of  on top of UCF-24 dataset .
-Annotation labels same as official UCF-24 and can be found [here](https://drive.google.com/drive/folders/1BvGywlAGrACEqRyfYbz3wzlVV3cDFkct)
+Annotation labels remain same as official UCF-24 and can be found [here](https://drive.google.com/drive/folders/1BvGywlAGrACEqRyfYbz3wzlVV3cDFkct)

 ## Dataset Samples: OVIS-JHMDB.
 Consists of static/dynamic occlusions on top of official UCF-24 dataset.
-Annotation labels same as official JHMDB-21 and nd can be found [here](https://drive.google.com/drive/folders/1BvGywlAGrACEqRyfYbz3wzlVV3cDFkct).
+Annotation labels remain same as official JHMDB-21 and can be found [here](https://drive.google.com/drive/folders/1BvGywlAGrACEqRyfYbz3wzlVV3cDFkct).

 <div align="center">